pyxu-org/pyxu/doc/intro/installation.rst

 Installation
 ============

-Welcome to the installation guide for Pyxu!
-If you're interested in solving inverse problems with state-of-the-art proximal algorithms, you're in the right place.
 This guide will walk you through the three levels of installation to meet your specific needs:

 1. **Basic Installation** - For users who just want to get started.
 2. **Installation with Optional Dependencies** - For those looking for extended functionality.
 3. **Developer Installation** - For contributors or users who need to dive deep into the codebase.

 Pyxu is designed to be accessible and is compatible with Linux, macOS, and Windows, although it has not been extensively tested on the latter.

 Basic Installation
 ------------------

 The core of **Pyxu** is lightweight and straightforward to install.
 You'll need Python (>= 3.9, < 3.12) and a few mandatory dependencies.
-While these dependencies will be automatically installed via ``pip``, we highly recommend installing NumPy and SciPy via ``conda`` to benefit from Intel MKL bindings and speed optimizations.
+While these dependencies will be automatically installed via ``pip``, we highly recommend installing NumPy and SciPy via ``conda`` to benefit from optimized math libraries.

-First, to install NumPy and SciPy from the conda-forge channel:
+First, to install NumPy and SciPy from conda-forge:

 .. code-block:: bash

    conda install -c conda-forge numpy scipy

 And then install Pyxu:

 .. code-block:: bash

    pip install pyxu

 That's it for the basic installation; you're ready to go!